LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/ModernizeLiberty_Stop_Liberty.png)</kbd>

+#### Housekeeping
+Within VS Code, close any open tab like the Modernize to Liberty tab for example.

 Congratulations, you have just migrated an enterprise application from WebSphere Traditional to Liberty.
 ModResorts is now a Liberty application!
 At this point, your code should be the same as the code in the zip called modresorts-lib-j8.zip.

 **===== END OF Application Modernization LAB =====**